What happens if my mortgage servicer doesn't pay the insurance or property taxes on time?

 • a description of the error—specifically, that the servicer failed to make the escrow disbursements.

-You need to send a separate letter, not a note on your payment coupon.
+You must send a separate letter, not a note on your payment coupon.

 Send the Notice of Error to the Right Place